 In these situations, the data set will have multiple rows per experimental unit.
 Simple resampling across rows would lead to some data within an experimental unit being in the training set and others in the test set.
 Data splitting should occur at the independent experimental unit level of the data.
 For example, to produce an 80/20 split of the Ames housing data set, 80% of the properties should be allocated for the training set.

 When deciding how to spend the data available to you, keep a few more things in mind.
 First, it is critical to quarantine the test set from any model building activities.
 As you read this book, notice which data are exposed to the model at any given time.

 The problem of information leakage occurs when data outside of the training set are used in the modeling process.

 For example, in a machine learning competition, the test set data might be provided without the true outcome values so that the model can be scored and ranked.
 One potential method for improving the score might be to fit the model using the training set points that are most similar to the test set values.
 While the test set isn’t directly used to fit the model, it still has a heavy influence.
 In general, this technique is highly problematic since it reduces the generalization error of the model to optimize performance on a specific data set.
-There are more subtle ways that the test set data can be utilized during training.
-Keeping the training data in a separate data frame from the test set is a one small check to make sure that information leakage does not occur by accident.
+There are more subtle ways that the test set data can be used during training.
+Keeping the training data in a separate data frame from the test set is one small check to make sure that information leakage does not occur by accident.

 Second, techniques to subsample the training set can mitigate specific issues (e.g., class imbalances).
 This is a valid and common technique that deliberately results in the training set data diverging from the population from which the data were drawn.
 It is critical that the test set continues to mirror what the model would encounter in the wild.
 In other words, the test set should always resemble new data that will be given to the model.